AmasaDelano/dungeon-land/markdown/06_03_Druid.md

 When you **call on the primal spirits of fire, water, earth or air to perform a task for you** roll+WIS. ✴On a 7+, the effect you desire comes to pass. ✴On a 10+ choose one. ✴On a 7–9 choose both.

-- You pay nature’s price
+- You pay nature's price
 - You lose control

 ✴On a 6-, some catastrophe occurs as a result of your calling.